-Students expect a level of personalisation most institutions aren't used to providing.
-They expect to be able to do what they need-like access their grades, register for courses, or schedule an appointment with their advisers-when they want to, from wherever they are.
-They expect that what you promised in terms of a student experience will be delivered-sooner rather than later.
-The same information that makes life easier for students helps your faculty send meaningful, individualised communications such as recruitment letters to best-fit students or donation requests to alumni.
-To meet those high expectations is going to require the entire institution working together and sharing information.
-Above all, it means that the whole system has to be agile enough to change when necessary.
-That's how fast your students expect things to get done.
+Students expect a level of personalization most institutions aren't used to providing.
+They expect to be able to do what they need-like access their grades, register for courses, or schedule an appointment with their advisors-when they want to, from wherever they are.
+And they expect that what you promised in terms of a campus experience will be delivered-sooner rather than later.
+The same information that makes campus life easier for students helps your faculty send meaningful, individualized communications such as recruitment letters to best-fit students or donation requests to alumni.
+To meet those high expectations is going to require the entire campus working together and sharing information.
+Above all, it means that the whole system has to be agile enough to change on a dime.
+Because that's how fast your students expect things to get done.

 That's where a CRM solution can help.
-Unfortunately, many institutions don't understand that CRM is not just a piece of software.
+But, unfortunately, many institutions don't understand that CRM is not just a piece of software.
 Rather, it's a comprehensive strategy supported by technology that helps you more effectively manage relationships with specific groups, such as prospective and current students and alumni, over the lifetime of each relationship.
-So it is designed to unite the institution by breaking down departmental silos and creating uniform workflows that result in a consistent experience for the full student experience and beyond-from prospect to alumnus.
+So it is designed to unite the institution by breaking down departmental siloes and creating uniform workflows that result in a consistent experience for the full student experience and beyond-from prospect to alumnus.

 A comprehensive approach to CRM does this.
-The right system can be configured to help you meet your goals and strategies, it remains as nimble as your changing needs.
+And, because the right system can be configured to help you meet your goals and strategies, it remains as nimble as your changing needs.

-By asking a handful of key questions upfront, you can choose a CRM system that doesn't just fulfill one discreet function but rather, provides effective relationship management throughout the entire lifecycle.
+By asking a handful of key questions upfront, chief information officers (CIOs) can choose a CRM system that doesn't just fulfill one discreet function but rather, provides effective relationship management throughout the entire lifecycle.